kleinbottle/swanlotus/content/pages/sas.md

 I very much wanted to share the fruits of my learning experience in a _single volume_---as a go-to resource for matters academic---so that students everywhere might be helped. _Secrets of Academic Success_ is that book.

 Accordingly, the book is _very_ long.
-It is not meant to be read in one go from cover to cover, but rather consulted as and when need arises, or absorbed one topic at a time, so that gradual mastery is accomplished.
+It is not meant to be read in one go from cover to cover, but rather consulted as and when the need arises, or absorbed one topic at a time, so that gradual mastery is accomplished.

 ## Ten parts